-- Step Three: A commitment help raise awareness for the lobo by posting, sharing, and educating on your media page!
+- Step Three: Commit to help raise awareness for the lobo by posting, sharing, and educating on your media page!

-- Connect on Twitter, Instagram, Facebook etc... by using #LoboWeek on all lobo related tweets
+- Connect on Twitter, Instagram, Facebook etc... by using #LoboWeek on all lobo-related tweets and posts.

 - Retweeting/sharing partner’s tweets is a great way to show that our mission to educate people is a united effort.